Niche Guides / Recipe

 A digital product is anything you can sell on your recipe blog that the customer will receive via download.

-• Printable Recipe Cards: Design beautiful, printable cards for your readers to keep their favorite recipes handy in the kitchen.
-Make them aesthetically pleasing and easy to use!
+• Printable Recipe Cards: Design beautiful, printable cards that buyers can use to keep track of their favorite recipes.

 A lot of people search for simple checklists and guides related to different topics.
 They’d happily pay you for them.